-- Gated Assets
+- Gated Assets like ebooks, whitepapers, checklists and infographics

-- Social Media Marketing
+- Social media marketing

-- Email Marketing
+- Email marketing

-- Video Marketing
+- Video marketing

-- Marketing Automation
+- Marketing automation

 5. Why is Inbound Marketing better than traditional outbound marketing?

-Instead of creating useful marketing information for them to find, outbound marketing is about putting a message out there (that is more focused on your product than on being informative) and hoping that someone sees it at exactly the right time.
+Instead of creating useful marketing information for them to find, outbound marketing is about putting a message out there (that is more focused on your product than providing informative and helpful content) and hoping that someone sees it at exactly the right time.

 6. What's the difference between inbound marketing and content marketing?

-Yes!
 Content creation is the engine of inbound marketing, but content marketing and inbound marketing often get confused because of how similar they seem.